LucileBch/weeb_lucile_bouchire/README.md

 ## 🧩 Presentation

 **Weeb Frontend** developed as part of the Software Engineer program at DataScientest.
-This project is the first step in the design of Weeb's company website.
+This project is the first step in the Weeb's company website.

-🎯 **Goal**: implement the Home, Contact,and Login Pages, to create solid foundation for futures features (blog, authentication, ...).
+🎯 **Goal**: implement the Home, Contact,and Login Pages, to create solid foundation for future features (blog, authentication, ...).

 <p align="center">
   <img src="https://img.shields.io/badge/React-18.0-blue?logo=react"/>